LoopTactics/looptactics/README.md

 ```
 TODO:
 1. Tuner
-2. Array packing and dlt.
+2. Compute the flops using pet
-3. Compute the flops using pet
+3. Integrate Haystack
 ```

 If you use this tool please cite: